compbiozurich/UZH-BIO392/course-results/2023/Leila Osterwalder/L-Osterwalder-questions-day-08.md

 ### Q1
 **Does the sequence quality graph of your data look different from the examples shown in the slides?
 Are there any adapter sequences in the data?
 Why do you think this is?**
 The sequence quality graph looks different from the examples shown in the slides: The quality of my data looks very consistent at the highest quality score along the the reads, which is not what we would expect in data retrieved from a real experiment.
 I could thus conclude that the data is simulated.
+In the "adapter content" statistics, we can see that there are no adapter sequences in the data.

 ### Q2
 **Given the FastQC reports, does it make sense to perform adapter and/or quality-trimming on your data?**